 Located on the southeastern end of Bellingham Bay, Vendovi is one of the San Juan’s newest attractions, as it was just purchased by the San Juan Island Preservation Trust in 2010.
 The practically untouched island offers a rare glimpse of natural, uninhabited life.
 Snap photos of the island’s rich foliage and wildflowers, and enjoy several miles of crisscrossing hiking trails.

 Feel free to stop by the 80-foot dock located on the island’s northern shore—the couple who live there are more than happy to give you an island tour!
-While overnight stays are prohibited, you can visit during the day from May 1 to September 30 from 10am to 6pm.
+While overnight stays are prohibited, you can visit during the day from April 1 to September 30, Thursday through Monday (closed Tuesday and Wednesday) from 10am to 6pm.

 Interestingly, the island was named after a prisoner—Chief Vendovi—who was aboard Charles Wilkes’ Exploring Expedition in the 1800s.
 Vendovi—chief of a Fijian tribe, was captured by Wilkes after murdering and supposedly eating the crew of a U.S. whaling ship.
 Although Vendovi was on his way to New York to await trial, he ended up staying with Wilkes’ crew for more than two years, slowly gaining respect and admiration.
 In fact, prior to his capture, Vendovi lived a regal and, for the time, impressive life, boasting more than 50 wives and sporting a massive hairdo that was maintained by 12 slaves every day.
 Just one day after arriving in New York for trial, Vendovi passed away.
 But his name and little-known history still live on in the San Juans.